DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - Vulnerable to Lightning damage.
 - Resistant to Ice damage.

-If a Ice transition is used to *leave* a Scorched tile, the Hazard is removed.
+If an Ice transition is used to *leave* a Scorched tile, the Hazard is removed.
 If a Fire transition is used to *leave*, the Hazard spreads to the next tile the Spell Pointer moves to.